Best Electric Bikes UK 2026 – Workshop Tested Under £1,500

 Best E-MTB Under £1,000

 Halfords’ best-selling e-MTB for good reason.
 Suntour suspension fork, Tektro disc brakes, 6-speed gearing, 250W hub motor, 40-mile range.
 Nationwide Halfords service support is a genuine advantage — you won’t be stuck if anything breaks.
-Not for black runs, but perfect for UK trail centres, bridleways, and canal towpaths with hills.
+Not for black runs, but perfect for exploring, bridleways, and canal towpaths with hills.

 Price: £999